-SperryFest is a neighborhood street festival for friends, neighbors and visitors.
-Sperryville’s Historic Main Street is closed to traffic, making room for musical acts, stands for local and regional artisans, food, drink and family activities.
-A main activity of SperryFest is the annual Great Rubber Duck Race Down the Mighty Thornton River, featuring 1000 rubber ducks racing from the Main Street bridge next to Happy Camper Equipment Co. to the finish line behind Headmaster’s Pub.
+SperryFest is a neighborhood street festival for friends, neighbors, and visitors.
+Sperryville’s Historic Main Street is closed to traffic, making room for musical acts, stands for local and regional artisans, food, drink, and family activities.
+The main activity of SperryFest is the annual Great Rubber Duck Race Down the Mighty Thornton River, featuring 1000 rubber ducks racing from the Main Street bridge next to Happy Camper Equipment Co. to the finish line behind Headmaster’s Pub.
 Ducks are available for a $10 suggested donation and will launch at 3:30 PM.
 Funds raised by SperryFest are used for Sperryville improvement programs.

 American Cancer Society Relay for Life

 The Relay for Life is a community event in which teams take turns walking in the relay to raise money in the battle against cancer.
 For information, contact Ellen Timbers at 540-987-8402.